AdamBoley/Project-Beergate/README.md

 I considered adding the option to allow the superuser to update reviews on the front-end, but ...
 Justification for rejection....

 Previous versions of BeerGate had somewhat long and unwieldy views.py class names, such as AddReview.
 Late in development, I decided to simply these by removing extraneous instances of 'View' from these class names.
-The view for rendering a single Review was simplified from ReviewSingle to ReviewSingle
+The view for rendering a single Review was simplified from ReviewSingle to ReviewSingle.

 ## Ordering
 11/9/22: